I often hear my students or the seamstresses around me say:

 At the workshop

-As for me, I chose to "add some sparkle to my life" with the sparkling rain jersey on white background which comes in other colors.
+As for me, I chose to "add some sparkle to my life" with the sparkling rain jersey on white background, which comes in other colors.

 And my three students left with smiles on their faces and their new t-shirts!

-Martine, for her part, opted for finishing with the double needle for the sleeve and body hems.
+Martine chose to finish with the double needle for the sleeve and body hems.

 Can’t wait to see these finished sewing projects!